CENUSA: Russia and the geopolitical costs of war – the "frozen conflicts" in Moldova and Azerbaijan

 |

-Moscow could coordinate actions with or without the participation of actors directly connected to the separatist regime.
+Moscow could co-ordinate actions with or without the participation of actors directly connected to the separatist regime.

 |

-To divert attention from the battlefront in southeastern Ukraine, Russia may use its military forces in Transnistria.
+To divert attention from the battlefront in south-eastern Ukraine, Russia may use its military forces in Transnistria.
 However, this step will mean another episode of the sacrifice of Russian soldiers and the loss of Russian geostrategic positions in Transnistria and Moldova.

 |